janmayer/talks/stable-diffusion/stable-diffusion.md

 ---

-## Prompting

-- Loads of wrong, old, or contradicting information
-  - e.g.: big blocks of negative prompts - cargo cult from years ago
-  - photorealism does not mean what you want, use `photo`
-- Use Braces for emphasis (man) (handsome:1.5)

----

-- Scheduler: A mechanism that controls the rate and pattern at which noise is added or removed during the diffusion process.
+- **Scheduler**: A mechanism that controls the rate and pattern at which noise is added or removed during the diffusion process.
 (Normal, [Karras](https://arxiv.org/abs/2206.00364))
-- Sampler: A sampling method used during the generation process to better refine and select the image outputs based on certain criteria or conditions.
+- **Sampler**: A sampling method used during the generation process to better refine and select the image outputs based on certain criteria or conditions.
 (Euler, DPM++ 2M)

 ---